New York School of Applied Design for Women: New York Phoenix School of Design

 The school reincorporated as the co-educational New York Phoenix School of Design in 1944, after merging with the Phoenix Art Institute that was founded in 1925.

 Merger with Pratt Institute

-In 1974, the New York Phoenix School of Design merged with the Pratt Institute to form the Pratt-New York Phoenix School of Design, which offered three-year certificate programs in art and design at least into the late 1970s.
+In 1974, the New York Phoenix School of Design merged with the Pratt Institute to form the Pratt-Phoenix School of Design, which offered three-year certificate programs in art and design.
 In 1979, it was renamed the Pratt Manhattan Center.
-In 1986, the building was sold and it was no longer used as an art school.
+In 1986, the building was sold and was no longer used as an art school.
 Records are archived at the Pratt Institute in Brooklyn, New York.

 In popular culture

 On the CBS television show Person of Interest, the building at 160 Lexington Avenue was used in the 2011 pilot episode for exterior shots of the "Library" which was the base of operations for Harold Finch and his team.